Ashish-Gupta03/Ashish-Gupta03.github.io/_pages/ashish-iiitb.md

 <p><font size="5"><strong>Misc</strong></font></p>

+A blog that I like.
+An algorithms book that I like.
+A website that I frequent.
+A cartoon strip that I like.
+​A non-technical book that I really liked,
+A zoo of ﻿cheatsheets﻿ most useful for applied machine learning.

 <p align="justify"> When I'm away from all my electronic devices I need few things to have a good time.
-Apart from my friends, good view where I can put my photography skills to use, LEDs and <a href="https://en.wikipedia.org/wiki/pizza">Pizza</a> top that list. </p>
+I enjoy travelling and using my minimalistic photography skills to capture good scenic places. </p>

-<p align="justify"> The first 18 years of my life were spent in a small town called <a href="https://en.wikipedia.org/wiki/Faridabad">Faridabad</a>.
-Where ever I go, this town always travels with me and always enriches me. </p>